-SS 9.1 - Human Powered Transportation Credit
+SS 9.1 - Human Powered Transportation Credit 2 points All projects.

-2 po points

-Applicability Verification

-All projects.
 Design Review Construction Review Performance Review

 1 point SS 9.1.1 Provide sidewalks or walkways and bike lanes that extend at least from the school entrance to the end of the school property; and AND Provide suitable means for securing bicycles, and scooters outside the school, skates and skateboards and helmets indoors (including lockers and/or cabinets).
-The storage must be safe, convenient, and at accessible locations for a minimum number of occupants (students, teachers and staff) as specified below: Elementary: 20% (up to 500 occupants), 15% (over 500 occupants) Middle school: 15% High school: 10%, and plan for an additional 5% in the event of growth through designated space, but not suitable means for securing.
-Other novel forms of human-powered transportation, such as skiing, also qualify for this credit in areas where such transportation is viable.
+The storage must be safe, convenient, and at accessible locations at the following ratio: Grades 4-12: 1.5 spaces for every 10 students planned capacity (2 spaces minimum) Other novel forms of human-powered transportation, such as skiing, also qualify for this credit in areas where such transportation is viable.
 1 point SS 9.1.2 In addition to requirements of SS 9.1.1, collaborate with local organizations and the municipality to provide safe bike lanes that extend appropriately from the school site at least one mile into neighboring communities or access ways.
 OR 1 point SS 9.1.3 Walking School Bus/ Safe Routes to School: for elementary schools that also comply with SS.6 Central Location, provide an active Safe Routs to School Program involving parents, students, school and city traffic officers and transportation planners.
 Program can include walking school buses, bike trains, bike and walk skills training, bike helmet promotion and other active transportation encouragement events.